JazzleWare/jazzle-parser/README.md

 - [ ] more comments
 - [ ] finer grained control over parsing (via more options, possibly)
 - [ ] a demo website
+- [ ] standalone regex verifier (currently, regex verification is verified by passing it to the underlying engine's RegExp constructor, which, while not a defendable approach, is the most straightforward solution)

 #Using in the browser
 Include the file `./dist/jazzle.js` in a `<script>` tag.
 It exposes the `Parser` constructor, and `parse` utility function.
 One use case could be: